Permaculture Design Certificate Course

 JOIN US AT HEARTSONG FARM

-This course is hosted by The Foodscaper Program Director Lindsay Wolff and her husband Nathan Wolff at their farm in Eureka, Missouri, 30 minutes southwest of St. Louis.
+This course is hosted by The Foodscaper Program Director Lindsay Wolff and her husband Nathan Wolff at their farm in Eureka, Missouri, 30 minutes southwest of St. Louis in the "first hills" of the Ozark Mountains.

 Open Camping and Meals Included

-Toilets, filtered water and an every-other-day shower (due to well limits) will be available in the farmhouse on-site.
+Toilets, filtered water and an daily shower will be available in the farmhouse on-site.

-As an alternative to camping, students may consider staying at the Holiday Inn Six Flags, a ten minute drive from the farm.
+As an alternative to camping, students may consider staying at The Landing Hub, boutique hotel 10 minutes from the farm

 Arrive between 9:30-12:30 in the morning, course starts promptly at 1:00 p.m.
 A light lunch will be offered around noon.